 Kristopher’s research interests are in psychopathic personality, the constructs of masculinity and femininity, and anything to do with evolutionary theory.
 For his doctoral research, he is applying and combining these interests to explore plausible evolutionary functions of psychopathy in adolescent males, which has implications for youth relationships and well-being as well as the structure, function, and stability of young male groups and coalitions.
 Other research interests and collaborations include Indigenous scholarship and ways of knowing, mate and sexual selection, the philosophy of science, and personality research.

-Prarthana received her BSc. in Psychology at York University and completed her M.A in Child and Youth Studies (CHYS) at Brock University.
-She is currently a second year PhD student in CHYS, working under the supervision of Dr. Tony Volk.
+Prarthana received her BSc. in Psychology (Honours) at York University and completed her M.A in Child and Youth Studies (CHYS) at Brock University.
+She is currently a third year PhD student in CHYS, working under the supervision of Dr. Tony Volk.